 What Went Wrong: Analysis

-Based on employee testimony, industry reporting, and the facts of the case, here's what actually happened:
+Based on employee testimony, industry reporting, and the documented facts, what actually happened:

 1. Vision Without Direction